marklogic/flux/docs/import/import-files/orc.md

 ## Usage

-The `import_orc_files` command is used to read ORC files and write the contents of each file as one or more JSON documents in MarkLogic.
+The `import-orc-files` command is used to read ORC files and write the contents of each file as one or more JSON documents in MarkLogic.
 You must specify at least one `--path` option along with connection information for the MarkLogic database you wish to write to:

-    ./bin/nt import_orc_files --path /path/to/files --connectionString "user:password@localhost:8000"
+    ./bin/nt import-orc-files --path /path/to/files --connectionString "user:password@localhost:8000"

 ## Specifying a JSON root name